leaflabs/libmaple/docs/source/errata.rst

 Known issues:

 * **Pin 3 AIN missing**: Pin 3 is capable of analog input, but the corresponding "AIN" is missing from its silkscreen.

 * **GPIO 39-43 not configured**: this is really more of a software "TODO" item.
 Some of the JTAG header pins are numbered 39-43.
-These STM32 pins are indeed fully functional :ref:`GPIO <gpio>` when the a :ref:`JTAG <jtag>` device is not connected, but we have not enabled them in software and thus they can not be accessed with the regular :ref:`lang-pinmode` or :ref:`lang-digitalwrite` functions.
+These STM32 pins are indeed fully functional :ref:`GPIO <gpio>` when a :ref:`JTAG <jtag>` device is not connected, but we have not enabled them in software and thus they can not be accessed with the regular :ref:`lang-pinmode` or :ref:`lang-digitalwrite` functions.

 Potential failure modes:

-* **TTL voltage on non-tolerant pins**: not all header pins are 5V compatible; connecting certain serial devices in the wrong way could over voltage the pins.
+* **High voltage on non-tolerant pins**: not all header pins are 5V compatible; so e.g. connecting certain serial devices in the wrong way could over-voltage the pins.
 The :ref:`Pin-Mapping Mega Table
   <pin-mapping-mega-table>` details which pins are 5V-tolerant.

 Maple Rev 3